Fleadh Cheoil na hÉireann

 Street Food:

-There will be an official food village located in the Cathedral Quarter.
-A call out for traders will be issued in the coming weeks.
+There will be an Official Food Village located in the Cathedral Quarter.
+Belfast City Council will share details on how to participate in the coming weeks.

 There will also be street food concessions and trader markets at other locations across the City which will be managed independently by land owners and market organisers.
-We will publish any opportunities we are made aware of.
+We will publish any opportunities we are made aware of, the first of which is for the ICC - details can be found HERE.

 St George’s Market will have extended opening hours across the 8 days of the Festival.